 For drinks, Ankora is great for its wine and cocktails…and its home-made ice cream!
 They serve tapas if you’re hungry and are also open for breakfast.

 Accommodation in Cavtat

-There are a number of hotels – including boutique ones – in the town, from the five-star and modern Hotel Croatia; the four-star Hotel Albatros (a good option for families) and the Boutique Hotel Villa Pattiera; and several three-star ones.
+There are a number of hotels – including boutique ones – in the town.
+There’s the five-star and modern Hotel Croatia; the four-star Hotel Albatros (a good option for families) and the Boutique Hotel Villa Pattiera; and several three-star ones.
 Private accommodation is also available; see full details on our Accommodation in Cavtat section.

-More information can be found at the Tourist Board of Konavle section on Cavtat.
+You can find more information on the town at the Tourist Board of Konavle section on Cavtat.